biography

 LynnRudy Mandala Ptolemy Talisman Mandala1 (1971) 22/7ths (1975)

-(Talisman Paintings, Ink and Water Color on Board)
+(Talisman Paintings, Ink and Water Color or Gouache on board)

 I paint talismans to commission.
 The talismans focus energy, integrate disparate principles or influences, provide medititation mandalas for specific purposes or celebrate special occasions like weddings, birthdays, anniversaries or significant cosmic events.
 They are specially tailored to the individual(s) who will have and use them, attuned energetically and astrologically.
 All colors are coded magically and the images are derived from traditional medieval, Egyptian, Kabbalistic, Astrological, Alchemical, Rosicrucian and other mystical languages.

-Email Tad Mann for information about talisman commissions
+Email AT Mann for information about talisman commissions

 Garrett Lisi's revolutionary new Theory of Everything reflects the geometric structure of my mandalas and calendars.
 This elegant computer-generated model is beautiful and profound.